Documentation Index

 What are the limitations of using Markdown for accordions?

-How can I create an accordion using Markdown?
+How do I create a basic accordion in Markdown?